 Connecting core software to a practice management solution will turbocharge the operational efficiency of firms by helping them keep track of upcoming client deadlines (payroll, corporation tax, quarterly VAT returns etc.), plan staff resource, outstanding fees and business development activity.

 Practice management software comes in a variety of different flavours so, depending on their size/focus, firms should weigh up whether they are looking for a holistic solution or a package which focuses on a particular area, such as sales.

 Firms focussing on acquiring new clients should check out Practice Ignition, which is geared to putting together proposals for clients, and provides associated insights on closed sales and outstanding invoices.

 At a minimum it is recommended firms incorporate solutions with direct integrations to Companies House to have full visibility on past and upcoming requirements related to statutory filings.

-Switching to robust and scalable accounting software in 2021 will allow firms to better serve their client base, attract new clients, incorporate new service offerings and run their operations more profitably and smoothly.
+Switching to robust and scalable accounting software allows firms to better serve their client base, attract new clients, incorporate new service offerings and run their operations more profitably and smoothly.